AdobeDocs/analytics-platform.en/help/data-views/derived-fields/best-practices.md

 ### Risk diagnosis: data quality, high maintenance

 * Complexity and fragility: heavy sequential logic is harder to reason about and may break if sessionization rules or ordering change.
-* Redundancy with attribution or persistence: some use cases (for example, last touch channel attribution on a session) are better covered by data view attribution settings.
+* Redundancy with dimension persistence: some use cases (for example, Last touch channel on a session) are better covered by the data view [Persistence](/help/data-views/component-settings/persistence.md) settings (**[!UICONTROL Allocation model]**) on the dimension.

 ### Recommendations

-* For patterns that resemble standard attribution, use dimension [attribution](/help/data-views/component-settings/attribution.md) and [persistence](/help/data-views/component-settings/persistence.md) settings in the data view instead of simulating them with [Next or Previous](./derived-fields.md#next-or-previous).
+* For patterns that resemble standard persistence (for example, carrying a value forward across a session or person), use the dimension's [Persistence](/help/data-views/component-settings/persistence.md) settings (**[!UICONTROL Allocation model]** and **[!UICONTROL Expiration]**) in the data view instead of simulating these patterns with [Next or Previous](./derived-fields.md#next-or-previous).
-* Reserve [Next or Previous](./derived-fields.md#next-or-previous) for advanced multi-step path or funnel labeling that attribution alone cannot achieve (for example: channel sequence concatenation).
+* Reserve [Next or Previous](./derived-fields.md#next-or-previous) for advanced multi-step path or funnel labeling that dimension persistence alone cannot achieve (for examle: channel sequence concatenation).

 ## Ignoring session and person-level context